guilyx/FlyingCarUdacity/README.md

   </a>
 </p>

 This is the second project of the UDACITY Flying Cars Nanodegree.
 It contains more or less elaborate planning and discretization techniques.
-As of now only scripts for the Udacity Simulator are available, but a matplotlib based representation of the configuration space and a ploted path of all the algorithms used will eventually come.
+Implemented for the Udacity simulator as well as in an "empty shell" plotted with matplotlib.

 ## Setup